 - Shop around

-Your offer may not be the cheapest on the market, or may not include energy relief schemes, such as the Warm Home Discount.
+Your offer may not be the cheapest on the market, or it may not include energy relief schemes, such as the Warm Home Discount.
 You are not obliged to accept your offer and you will usually get a limited acceptance period.
 Use your time to shop around.
-If you’re having trouble comparing tariffs, get in touch with a Selectra energy expert for help.